ruzihao/smart-personal-website/content/project/BA16-VCRL/index.md

 # slides: example
 ---

-In this paper, we aim to predict post-M&A turnover rate escalation at firm level and to understand the underlying driving forces using Graph Neural Networks (GNNs) models.
+In this paper, we aim to improve venture capital investment strategy by apply Reinforcement Learning (RL) techniques.